abhi-panda/go-task-list/README.md

 In the above Repository , please find the `go_task_list_executables` folders this contains both windows and linux executables.
 Please copy the required OS specific folder to a loaction of your comfort.

 ### Run the Application
+For now Linux tasklist.sh has been created as a Command line Interface.